ajithyaasaf/Bismi-main/replit.md

 ### Deployment Strategy
 - **Backend**: Deployed on Render at `https://bismi-main.onrender.com`
-- **Frontend**: Can be deployed to Vercel, Netlify, or other static hosting platforms
+- **Frontend**: Can be deployed to Netlify, Render Static Sites, or other static hosting platforms
 - **Configuration**: Environment-based configuration with production/development splits

 ## Key Components